Create a Survey in less than 60 seconds!

 Detractors: Anyone with a score below 6 is an unhappy customer, they can damage your brand with their feedback and you need to take immediate steps to see how you can help them.

 Subtracting the percentage of detractors from the percentage of promoters gives you the NPS score.
 It can range from a low of -100 to a high of +100.
-NPS is as easy to understand metric that everyone will be able to answer clearly, it is a leading indicator of growth and provides you with a comprehensive view of your customer’s experience with you.
+NPS is an easy-to-understand metric.
+It is a leading indicator of growth and provides you with a comprehensive view of your customer’s experience with you.

 c.
 Customer Effort Score

 It is a CS metric that measures the ease of experience your customers had with your business.
 It is usually based on a 5-point scale of ‘very difficult’ to ‘very easy’.
 The question asks how much effort was required for your customer to use the product or service.
-There has been considerable research done in the customer service field and it clearly says that the ease of experience is a much better indicator of loyalty than just simply measuring direct customer satisfaction.
+There has been considerable research done in the customer service field.
+It clearly says that the ease of experience is a much better indicator of loyalty than just simply measuring direct customer satisfaction.

 These are the times when you need to use CES: